DILCISBoard/E-ARK-CSIP/specification/implementation/considerations/index.md

 ## 6.1 Content Information Type Specifications

 ### 6.1.1 What is a Content Information Type Specification?
-A Content Information Type Specification is a mechanism used to extend the scope of the CSIP by defining additional requirements for specific Content Information.
+A Content Information Type Specification is a mechanism used to extend the scope of the CSIP by defining additional requirements for specific Content Information Types.
 The OAIS Reference Model defines Content Information as “A set of information that is the original target of preservation or that includes part or all of that information.
 It is an Information Object composed of its Content Data Object and its Representation Information”.

 Content Information Types can be regarded as categories of Content Information, e.g. relational databases, scientific data or digitised maps.
 A Content Information Type Specification defines the format and structure, mainly in regard to the Information Object, within an Information Package.
 This facilitates interoperability when exchanging specific Content Information Types.